genelet/godbi/README.md

 func (*DBI) Select(lists *[]map[string]interface{}, query string, args ...interface{}) error
 ```

-It runs a *Select*-type query and saves the result into *lists*.
-The data types of the column are determined dynamically by the generic SQL handle.
+It runs a *Select* query and saves the result into *lists*.
+The data types of the rows are determined dynamically by the generic SQL handle.

 <details>
     <summary>Click for example</summary>